 - prints one copy only of the digital form;

 - does not communicate the copy to another person; and

 - does not use the digital copy for more than five business days of first using it.

 These safeguards are based on section 30.2 (5.02) of the Copyright Act which outlines "limitation[s] regarding copies in digital form" for libraries, archives and museums.
 There is a similar allowance for unpublished works deposited in archives.

 Based on the fair dealing exception in the Copyright Act, ILL staff members in non-profit educational institutions may reproduce and communicate Short Excerpts from a copyright-protected work for the purposes of research, private study, criticism, review, news reporting, education, satire and parody.
 Copying or communicating multiple short excerpts from the same copyright-protected work with the intention of exceeding the copying limits in the Fair Dealing Guidelines without permission is prohibited.

-For information about copyright at it applies to reserve material (print and electronic), please review the U of S Fair Dealing Guidelines.
+For information about copyright at it applies to reserve material (print and electronic), please review the USask Fair Dealing Guidelines.

-For more information about ILL and/or to complete an ILL request form, please refer to the interlibrary loans website.
-For more information about Fair Dealing at the U of S, please review the Fair Dealing Guidelines.
+For more information about ILL and/or to complete an ILL request form, please refer to the Resource Sharing website.
+For more information about Fair Dealing at USask, please review the Fair Dealing Guidelines.